Dual Enrollment Biology - Information and FAQs

 What does dual enrollment mean?

 Dual enrollment is a program where high school students enroll in AP biology within their respective high school and can enroll in Biology I (1450) and Biology II (1750) as college coursework completed concurrently with their AP biology class.
-Each course is 5 credit hours and costs 225.00.
-If the same student declines to enroll in 1450 and 1750 while taking AP biology and after high school chooses to take the class on campus as a UNO student, each course would cost approximately 1500.00 each with current tuition rate.
+Each course is 5 credit hours and costs $250.00.
+If the same student declines to enroll in 1450 and 1750 while taking AP biology and after high school chooses to take the class on campus as a UNO student, each course would cost approximately $1500.00 at the current tuition rate.

 Are Biology 1450 and 1750 the same college courses offered at UNO through the department of biology?

 Yes.
-We offer 1450 and 1750 on campus and these courses are integrated into biology degree curriculum as prerequisites for higher level biology courses such as genetics, virology, microbiology, ecology and many others.
-To view curricula coursework for a B.S. biology degree click on this link http://www.unomaha.edu/biology/docs/bsbiology.pdf.
+We offer Biology 1450 and 1750 on campus, and these courses are integrated into biology degree curriculum as prerequisites for higher-level biology courses such as genetics, molecular biology of the cell, virology, microbiology, ecology and many others.
+To view curricula coursework for a B.S.
+Biology degree click on this link http://www.unomaha.edu/biology/docs/bsbiology.pdf.
 Other degrees can be explored by clicking on this link http://www.unomaha.edu/biology/undergrad.php

 If I enroll as dual student will I receive the same grade in AP biology and Biology 1450, 1750?